Skip to content

 At the UK Archaeological Science conference in Aberdeen, Dr Magdalena Blanz and colleagues won the runner-up poster prize for early career researchers.

-by Sigurd TowrieFriday, April 29, 2022 (3:00pm)Monday, January 30, 2023 (12:02pm)
+By Sigurd TowrieFriday, April 29, 2022 (3:00pm)Monday, January 30, 2023 (12:02pm)

 Continue Reading